zinzied/Windows-11-Manager/README.md

    - Navigate to your folder: `cd C:\WindowsManager\`
    - Run the launcher: `python launcher.py`

-   **🎯 Method 3: Built-in Admin Request**
+   **🎯 Method 3: Built-in Admin Detection**
    - Run `python launcher.py` normally
-   - The app will detect you're not admin and offer to restart with privileges
+   - The app automatically detects if you're not admin
+   - Offers to restart with elevated privileges
+   - Smart fallbacks for different Windows configurations

 4. **Choose what annoys you most** and let the tool fix it!
 5. **Restart your PC** when prompted (trust me, it's worth the 30 seconds)